 You don’t need any specific skills or experience to join the Board, just an interest in REAP’s work.
-To find out more about that, read on, have a look at our advert, and explore the website or give us a call for an informal chat.
+To find out more read on and explore the website or give us a call for an informal chat.

 If you’ve never been a Trustee, our current Board members and staff will support you.
 If you’re a seasoned Trustee, we will be glad to have the benefit of your experience.
 Being on a Board is rewarding, makes a little bit of your time go a long way, and is useful experience.
 REAP’s Board members must be 18 years or older.